 - Phoolon wali Holi: Bankar Bihari Temple

 In another bizarre tradition that has been followed since ages in U.P, the men are beaten up with sticks by women while playing Holi!
 Originating from a small village called Barsana near Mathura, the Lathmar Holi can actually be said to be the weirdest way of celebrating the festival.
 However, it’s quite a sight to catch the giggling women taking sheer pleasure in putting the sticks to use.
+Undoubtedly, Barsana witnesses the best Holi celebration in India.
 The Barsana Holi is certainly the most famous places to celebrate holi in India and will give you all the vibes of Mathura Holi for sure!

 Shantiniketan is an old and premier university in West Bengal, where the great Nobel laureate and poet, Rabindranath Tagore introduced the Basant Utsav to relive the ancient tradition.
 Till today the tradition is followed and celebrated in unmatched zest and vigour.
 Inspired by Holi and spring the students dress up in colourful attire and put on a huge cultural extravaganza for the visitors.
 All this happiness, colours, and joy of Shantiniketan makes it the best Holi celebration in India.